Saab 900: 900 CD

-In 1977 Valmet Automotive had created an elongated executive model of the 99 combi coupé named Finlandia.
+In 1977 Saab's Finnish subsidiary Saab-Valmet (Today Valmet Automotive) had created an elongated executive model of the 99 combi coupé named Finlandia.
 With the introduction of the 900, the concept was transferred onto the new chassis.
-The Finlandia was 20 cm (7.9 in) longer than standard, by adding 10 cm (3.9 in) to both front and rear doors, but only the rear leg room was larger.
+The Finlandia was 20 cm (7.9 in) longer than standard, by adding 10 cm (3.9 in) to the front and rear doors, but only the rear leg room was larger.
 The idea behind the car was to produce an executive car which would appeal to the Nordic market as an option to big German and US sedans.
 The first cars were sold as the Saab 900 Finlandia.
 These cars made between 1979 and 1982 were combi coupés, and did not have the 'CD' designation.
-Very few examples of these early models were exported.
-After the more representable 4-door sedan was introduced, the CD designation replaced the nickname and the Swedish Saab headquarters started to officially offer the car for export.
+Very few examples of these early models were exported outside of Finland.
+After the more elegant 4-door sedan was introduced, the CD designation replaced the nickname and the Swedish Saab headquarters started to officially offer the car for export.
 The 900 CD was made at the Valmet Automotive factory in Uusikaupunki, Finland.
-At least in the domestic market the cars were essentially built to the buyers wishes.
+At least in the domestic market, the cars were essentially built to the buyer’s wishes.
 The list of optional extras for the CD included a leather interior, reading lights, rear blinds, footrests, and even an in-car telephone.
-However, due to the cars special nature and demanding customer base, the trim and technical specifications of some examples can be unique.
+However, due to the cars’ special nature and demanding customer base, the trim and technical specifications of some examples can be unique.
 The Uusikaupunki factory clearly had high aspirations for the car.
 Valmet Automotive even developed a prototype of an even longer, seven seat limousine as a concept car of an official state car.
-These aspirations were moderately met, although the Finnish government didn't actually ever commission Saab to build such a car, the Saab 900CD was favoured as an official executive vehicle by several local municipalities such as the City of Oulu and several larger corporations in the wood and paper industry and electronics manufacture industry.
-It was also used by the Finnish government as the official state car of the Prime Minister during The Second Government of Mauno Koivisto between 1979 – 1982.
-He was particularly fond of its performance as it was equipped with a turbocharged engine, and he could thus out-run his bodyguards Saab 900's which were naturally aspirated.
-In total 579 cars were built between 1979 and 1986.
+These aspirations were moderately met, although the Finnish government did not actually ever commission Saab to build such a car, the Saab 900CD was favoured as an official executive vehicle by several local municipalities, such as the city of Oulu, and several larger corporations in the wood and paper industry and electronics manufacture industry.
+It was also used by the Finnish government as the official state car of the Prime Minister during The Second Government of Mauno Koivisto between 1979 and 1982.
+He was particularly fond of its performance as it was equipped with a turbocharged engine, and he could thus out-run his bodyguards’ Saab 900's which were naturally aspirated.
+In total, 579 cars were built between 1979 and 1986.